 Actually, it is.

 Serious pedestrian accident injuries are often devastating; many are life-changing.
 It can result in permanent problems such as paralysis, loss of limbs, extensive disfigurement and scarring, and traumatic brain injury.
 Aside from significant medical expenses, a serious pedestrian accident injury may result in extensive if not permanent loss of income as well as prolonged life care, something that the average person cannot afford.
-According to the website of the Seeg Miller Law Firm, if the accident was caused by the negligence of the driver such as excessive speeding, failing to stop at a crosswalk or making a sudden turn at an intersection, the victim has the right (and probably the need) to sue for compensation.
+If the accident was caused by the negligence of the driver such as excessive speeding, failing to stop at a crosswalk or making a sudden turn at an intersection, the victim has the right (and probably the need) to sue for compensation.